mateo34x/NimbleTechnicalTest/README.md

 # NimbleTechnicalTest
 Hello.
-Here you will find a survey application developed with Kotlin in Android Studio, based on a technical test for the position of Androiddeveloper.
+Here you will find a survey application developed with Kotlin in Android Studio, based on a technical test for the position of Android developer.